indeedeng/imhotep/docs/sample-data.md

 ## World Cup 2014 Data

+The dataset in [worldcupplayerinfo_20140701.tsv](http://indeedeng.github.io/imhotep/files/worldcupplayerinfo_20140701.tsv) includes information about players in the World Cup 2014.
+Since this is not typical time-series Imhotep data, all documents are assigned the same timestamp: `2014-07-01 00:00:00`

-The dataset in [worldcupplayerinfo_20140701.tsv]().
-Each document in the dataset includes information about a single player.
-Consider the following fields in the dataset:
+Each document in the dataset includes information about a single player:

 | | | |
 | ----- | ------ | ------- |